yers-m/yers_documentation/docs/index.md

 ## Introduction

 Hello!
-Welcome to my documentation page for pharmacometrics projects at FU Berlin.
+My name is Yersultan.
+Welcome to my documentation page for my PhD projects in pharmacometrics at FU Berlin.
 This portal is my digital notebook, capturing my work, its challenges, and possible solutions.

-## My Role and Mission
+## My Role

 My primary role in the team involves ...
+(TBA)

 ## Documentation Goals